toddreed/xcodebuild/README.md

    XcodeBuild::Tasks.new(project)
    ```

-5. Create a YAML file that describes your build configuration:
+5. Create a YAML file that describes your build configuration (see § “Configuring Build Projects” below for more information):

    ```yaml
    workspace: Foo.xcworkspace